Talking about your cancer

 If you talk about cancer to them, they will get accurate information and have the chance to ask any questions and share how they’re feeling.
-This is better than them finding out the truth from someone else or overhearing a private conversation at home or at school, especially as children can worry that the situation is far worse than it really is.
+This is better than them finding out the truth from someone else or overhearing a private conversation at home or at school.
+Children can worry that the situation is far worse than it really is.

-If you find it hard, you could ask a nurse at the hospital for support and advice on what to say.
+If you find it hard, you could ask the medical social worker. your specialist nurse or other healthcare professional at the hospital for support and advice on what to say.

 Our booklet Talking to children about cancer has more information:

 A trained counsellor who is not involved in your situation can help you to express your feelings, worries and fears and make sense of them.
 We fund free counselling sessions at many local cancer support centres.
 Call our Support Line to find out more, or see our page about counselling.

 We can put you in touch with a trained Survivor Support volunteer who has had cancer and really knows what you’re going through.
 Or ask about support groups at your local cancer support centre.